 The trading value of the Notes will be affected by factors that interrelate in complex ways.
-The effect of one factor may offset the increase in the trading value of the Notes caused by another factor and the effect of one factor may exacerbate the decrease in the trading value of the Notes caused by another factor.
-For example, an increase in U.S. interest rates may offset some or all of any increase in the trading value of the Notes attributable to another factor, such as an increase in the price of the Crude Oil Contract.
+The effect of one factor may offset the increase in the trading value of the Notes caused by another factor.
+For example, an increase in U.S. interest rates may offset some or all of any increase in the trading value of the Notes attributable to another factor, such as a decrease in the price of the Crude Oil Contract.
 The following paragraphs describe the expected impact on the trading value of the Notes given a change in a specific factor, assuming all other conditions remain constant.

 Active trading in crude oil options, futures contracts, options on futures contracts and underlying commodities may adversely affect the value of the Notes.
 Merrill Lynch Commodities Inc., an affiliate of ML&Co., and its affiliates actively trade the Crude Oil Contract, crude oil and various commodities derived from crude oil on a spot and forward basis and other contracts and products in or related to crude oil (including the Crude Oil Contract) and such related commodities (including futures contracts, options on futures contracts and options and swaps on the underlying commodities).
 ML&Co., Merrill Lynch Commodities Inc. or their related entities may also issue or underwrite other financial instruments with returns indexed to the prices of crude oil or futures contracts on crude oil and derivative commodities.
-These trading and underwriting activities my ML&Co., Merrill Lynch Commodities Inc., their affiliated and unaffiliated third parties could adversely affect the value of the Crude Oil Contract, which could in turn affect the return on and the value of the Notes.
+These trading and underwriting activities by ML&Co., Merrill Lynch Commodities Inc., their affiliated and unaffiliated third parties could adversely affect the value of the Crude Oil Contract, which could in turn affect the return on and the value of the Notes.

-The price of the Crude Oil Contract is expected to affect the trading value of the Notes.
-We expect that the market value of the Notes will depend substantially on the amount, if any, by which the price of the Crude Oil Contract exceeds or does not exceed the Starting Value.
-However, if you choose to sell your Notes when the value of the Crude Oil Contract exceeds the Starting Value, you may receive substantially less than the amount that would be payable on the maturity date based on that value because of the expectation that the Crude Oil Contract will continue to fluctuate until the Ending Value is determined.
+The price of the Crude Oil Contract is expected to affect the trading value of the Notes We expect that the market value of the Notes will depend substantially on the amount, if any, by which the price of the Crude Oil Contract declines or does not decline from the Starting Value.
+However, if you choose to sell your Notes when the value of the Crude Oil Contract is less than the Starting Value, you may receive substantially less than the amount that would be payable on the maturity date based on that value because of the expectation that the Crude Oil Contract will continue to fluctuate until the Ending Value is determined.

 Suspensions or disruptions of futures trading may adversely affect the value of the Notes.
 The futures markets are subject to temporary distortions or other disruptions due to various factors, including the lack of liquidity in the markets, the participation of speculators and government regulation and intervention.
-These circumstances could adversely affect the value of the
+These circumstances could adversely affect the value of the Notes.

-Changes in the levels of interest rates are expected to affect the trading value of the Notes.
-We expect that changes in interest rates will affect the trading value of the Notes.
+Changes in the levels of interest rates are expected to affect the trading value of the Notes We expect that changes in interest rates will affect the trading value of the Notes.
 Generally, if U.S. interest rates increase, we expect the trading value of the Notes will decrease and, conversely, if U.S. interest rates decrease, we expect the trading value of the Notes will increase.